Gordonvale Fire Station

 The new fire station replaced an outdated 1950s building in the town centre, which was no longer ideally positioned to access emergency situations within a wider radius.

-Our design engagement commenced with a flora and fauna assessment due to the site being located within two kilometres of a high risk area containing Endangered, Vulnerable or Near Threatened (EVNT) species; the assessed concluded the development was unlikely to disturb such species and as such the project proceeded to detailed design.
+Our design engagement commenced with a flora and fauna assessment due to the site being located within two kilometres of a high risk area containing Endangered, Vulnerable or Near Threatened (EVNT) species.
+The assessment concluded the development was unlikely to disturb such species and as such the project proceeded to detailed design.

-To be able to produce an emergency response facility that has received glowing endorsements from Queensland Fire and Emergency Services, Public Safety Business Agency and Building & Asset Services is an endorsement of the collaboration skills of architect, client and contractor.
+The facility has received glowing endorsements from Queensland Fire and Emergency Services, Public Safety Business Agency and Building & Asset Services and is an endorsement of the collaboration skills between our practice and that of the client and contractor.